NowickiLukasz/premium-cocktails-ci-pp5/README.md

     - I want to be able to be able to view product detail so I can find information about priceand description.
     - I want to be able to complete the checkout process and be able to enter payment information easily.
     - I want to be able to view a confirmation of my order once the checkout process is complete.
-    - I want to be able to received an email confirmation of my order.
+    - I want to be able to received an email confirmation of my order. -- mebe
     - I want to be able to read reviews from previous users of the product.
     - I want to be able to register easily for an account.
     - I want to be able to add products to my shopping basket.